qiweiii/markdown-sticky-notes/README.md

 ## TODO

-- Reimplement popups without material-ui, so it won't have conflicts with pages that use material-ui
+- Reimplement popups without material-ui OR move them to options_page, so they won't have conflicts with pages that use material-ui
-- Add styles for rendered result